ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/launch_llm_service.md

 You are now ready to start building `llama.cpp`.

-Clone the source repository for llama.cpp:
+Clone the source repository for Llama.cpp:

 ```bash
 git clone https://github.com/ggerganov/llama.cpp